sivatumma/cimsandbox/README.md

 CIM Sandbox
 =================
 # README #
 This is aimed as a temperory front-end for an Infrastructure driven SAAS + PAAS project of Cisco, called CIM Sandbox.
-At its core, The sandbox is perceived to be a highly scalable, higly available infrastructure environment for increasing number of **Providers** who operate intelligent devices; And **Developers** who build applications while consuming these services.
+At its core, The sandbox is perceived to be a highly scalable, higly available infrastructure environment for increasing number of **Providers** who operate intelligent devices and expose CRUD services on them; And **Developers** who build applications while consuming these services.

 This repo has following .gitignore; Please add these folders when you clone
 * /data